gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 You can start GitBucket on this console as well by hitting `jetty:start` and stop it by `jetty:stop`.

 `jetty:start` and `jetty:stop` are sbt task. `jetty:start` is a task to start a jetty server.
 If you prepend `~` to task, the task is run continually.
-In this case, `~jetty:start` means that run `jetty:start` task and watch source code updating.
-When source code are modified, run `jetty:start` again.
+In this case, `~jetty:start` means: run `jetty:start` task and watch sources for any update ; when some source code is modified, run `jetty:start` again.

 You can exit from sbt console by `exit`.
-If jetty has been stopped, it's stopped in this time.
+If jetty has not been stopped, it's stopped at this time.

 Remember only sbt is a build tool for Scala, you can run tasks in sbt and sbt can watch files and re-run a task.

 ## Configuration on Windows

-In sbt console, we can select commands from history by cursor keys but it doesn't work in Windows in default.
-By adding `-Dinput.encoding=Cp1252` option, this works well.
-This is a reason of `SET _JAVA_OPTIONS="-Dinput.encoding=Cp1252"` in the setup script I introduced at first (If `_JAVA_OPTIONS` is defined, java.exe adds it to bootstrap option automatically).
+In sbt console, we can select commands from history by cursor keys but it doesn't work in Windows by default with non standard encoding (like japanese one).
+By adding `-Dinput.encoding=Cp1252` option, this feature works well again.
+This is the reason of `SET _JAVA_OPTIONS="-Dinput.encoding=Cp1252"` introduced first in the setup script (if `_JAVA_OPTIONS` is defined, java.exe adds it to bootstrap option automatically).

-Also, in Windows, a following error is caused in packaging by editing CSS etc:
+Also, on Windows, the following error is caused in packaging task when editing some CSS, etc:

 ```
 [trace] Stack trace suppressed: run 'last *:webappPrepare' for the full output.